MichaelAllen1966/thursday_coding_club_2020/neural_net_basics.md

 * *Embedding*: Encodes/dimensions data so that similar examples are close in 'space' (most commonly used for words, so that words with similar meanings are close together in the embedded vector space).
 Examples: *word2vec* and *GloVe*.

-* *Translators*: For sequence-to-sequence tasks, such as language translation.
+* *Transformers*: For sequence-to-sequence tasks, such as language translation.
 These appear to be replacing many RNNs.

 * *Encoder/Decoder*: Encode (compress) data in fewer dimension, and decode from that compressed data.